 No Howdens employees are paid cash in hand.
 This ensures that we minimise the risk of illegal working as well as modern slavery offences.

 Procurement and Supply Chain Operations

-During 2019, we have continued to develop our internal processes by further increasing the number of our Tier One Suppliers using the SEDEX (Supplier Ethical Data Exchange) system.
-We now have 141 suppliers with a total of 191 operating sites across 23 countries connected and sharing ethical trading data with us.
+The SEDEX (Supplier Ethical Data Exchange) system is embedded in our Tier One supply base and we now have 146 suppliers across 23 countries, connected and sharing ethical trading data with us.